Federal Recapture Tax

 Q: What is the Federal recapture tax?

 A: SONYMA's first time homeowner mortgages are often funded through the issuance of tax free mortgage revenue bonds.
 By using our programs, borrowers are receiving the benefit of a lower interest rate than the private market offers.
-This benefit is "recaptured" in certain instances through higher Federal income taxes in the year you sell or otherwise dispose of your home.For more information, see the IRS's website at http://www.irs.gov/instructions/i8828/ch01.html
+This benefit is "recaptured" in certain instances through higher Federal income taxes in the year you sell or otherwise dispose of your home.For more information, visit the IRS website.

 Q: When does the Federal recapture tax apply?

 A: You are required to pay Federal recapture tax if all of the following three conditions apply: